+However, you can still invest in an IRA in Gold if you have the necessary earned income.
 A requalification allows you to treat a regular contribution made to a Roth IRA or a traditional IRA as if it had been made to another type of IRA.
 However, you must be working while you're retired; you can only make IRA contributions with the income you earned from this job; and you can't contribute to your IRA or Roth IRA more than you earned in that tax year.
 Putting your money in an IRA when you've retired may mean keeping it for a certain period of time.
 Keep in mind that you can contribute to an IRA during retirement even if you've started collecting Social Security benefits.

 Since there are many factors involved in these decisions, it may be worth talking to a local financial advisor before adding money to an IRA in retirement.
 When you withdraw money from your Roth IRA later in life, you'll be able to do so without paying any account growth tax.
 So, even if you're technically retired, you must work in some way to make additional contributions to the IRA.
 Since people usually contribute to IRAs throughout their lives and invest at the same time, IRA balances can be quite high when they reach retirement age.